Grid :- IO93ga

-Licensed in 1989 as G7ENF and then G0ORC in 1990 after passing the morse exam - initially working 2m and 70cm SSB & CW moved to HF in 1992.
-I am on the air daily on HF using mainly CW and RTTY with the odd SSB and PSK31 contact on all bands using a Yaesu FT-2000D or a Yaesu FT-1000MP Mark V into wire antennas.
-A Linear Amp UK Challenger 2 HF amplifier is available when required.
+Licensed in 1989 as G7ENF and then G0ORC in 1990 initially working 2m and 70cm SSB & CW moved to HF in 1992.
+I am on the air daily on HF using mainly CW and RTTY with the odd SSB and PSK31 contact on all HF bands.

 I still use the excellent full-size Carolina Windom as my main antenna for the low bands.
-For those that think these antennas don't work - well this one has worked 290 DXCC over the 10 years or so that it has been up.
+For those that think these antennas don't work - well this one has now worked 300 DXCC countries (including deleted) over the time it has been up.

 As the old full size Carolina Windom multi-stranded copper was beginning to show signs of wear having been at the mercy of the elements for 10 years, I re-strung it with some military specification multi-stranded, plastic coated steel wire (which is astonishingly strong but very light and doesn't tangle - on eBay UK it is advertised slightly oddly as "high power antenna wire" !!).
 The antenna wire has survived very strong winds and, due to the way in which it was put up, it actually helped to stop the supporting pole moving excessively in the 50 mph winds.

 I have then progressively replaced the 4:1 balun, the vertical radiator and the RF choke on the Carolina Windom - it is a bit like Trigger's Broom (or Theseus' Paradox!!) the brush that has had 17 new heads and 14 new handles - it is the same one that I started with but, well perhaps not!